khalid-hussain/shaheen/chap3.md

 So far, more than our swords, the primary guarantee for our successes was the disunity among the Muslims."

-The Queen said, "Even if the Muslims of Granada unite, I don't think that they would rise against us.
+The Queen said, "Even if the Muslims of Granada unite, I don't think they would rise against us.
 I am sure that they have not forgotten what happened to the rebels of Cordova, Toledo, and Seville."